It’s not every day you can fight like a knight, but thanks to Medieval Armoured Combat Ireland, I fought for two!

 So, what it’s like being in the ring?
 Well for me, I was scared to death.
 There is was a bit of a slope into the ring and I was REALLY HOPING I wouldn’t fall down the hill.
 My body was a bit off centre because I didn’t have the muscle memory to appropriately carry the gear on my body but my strength really compensated for it.

-When you’re helmet is down, you kinda cant breathe and in some cases you cant even see your opponents eyes.
+When your helmet is down, you kinda cant breathe and in some cases you cant even see your opponents eyes.
 This is frickin scary.
 You’re staring at a knight holding a sword who’s about to hit you a lot.
 You don’t even see or hear the crowd around you.
 Then, the official asks you if you’re ready to fight – and this is where I had my “oh shit” moment.
 Was I REALLY ready to fight??
 Oh yes, yes I was…

 I have never done this before but I went with my instinct.
 I had the sword in my left hand the shield in my right and I gave it my all.
 I got really annoyed when I kept getting dinged in the head by the sword.
 But when I figured “hey this doesn’t hurt” I gave it my all.
 I got in there and did the best dragon slaying moves I could!